Azure storage disaster recovery planning and failover

 Important

-Your disaster recovery plan should be based on customer-managed failover.
+Use customer-managed failover options to develop, test, and implement your disaster recovery plans.
 Do not rely on Azure-managed failover, which might only be used in extreme circumstances.
-A Azure-managed failover would be initiated for an entire physical unit, such as a region or scale unit.
+A Azure-managed failover would be initiated for an entire physical unit, such as a region or a datacenter.
 It can't be initiated for individual storage accounts, subscriptions, or tenants.
-For the ability to selectively failover your individual storage accounts, use customer-managed account failover.
+If you need the ability to selectively failover your individual storage accounts, use customer-managed (unplanned) failover.

 Anticipate data loss and inconsistencies